chenz16/path_planning/README.md

 		      frontcar_dists.push_back(frontcar_dist);
 		    }

-####  Make decision for keeping or chaning lane.
+####  Make decision for keeping or changing lane.
 After the decision is made, call the motion planning strategy to plan the path accordingly.

 -  if the front vehicle speed is low, consider changing lane;